-- 7.6.1 Meeting times and locations shall be set by the Chair and posted on the NCTTRAC website calendar. - 7.6.2 The NCTTRAC Chair is responsible for approving the Board agenda and making copies available at the meeting. - 7.6.3 The Secretary is responsible for ensuring that minutes are acceptable for presentation at meetings. - 7.7 Directors are volunteers and not compensated, but may be reimbursed for direct expenses in accordance with the Officer / Committee Travel Reimbursement SOP.
+- 7.6.1 Meeting times and locations shall be set by the Chair and posted on the NCTTRAC website calendar. - 7.6.2 The NCTTRAC Chair is responsible for approving the Board agenda and making copies available at the meeting. - 7.6.3 The Secretary is responsible for ensuring that minutes are acceptable for presentation at meetings. - 7.7 Directors are volunteers and not compensated but may be reimbursed for direct expenses in accordance with the Officer / Committee Travel Reimbursement SOP. - 7.8 All Officers and Directors are expected to attend all Board Meetings. - 7.8.1 If an Officer or Director is absent for two consecutive regular Board Meetings, without accepted excuse, the Officer or Director will be notified by the Board Officers in writing of the consecutive absences.

-- 7.8 All Officers and Directors are expected to attend all Board Meetings. - 7.8.1 If an Officer or Director is absent for two consecutive regular Board Meetings, without accepted excuse, the Officer or Director will be notified by the Board Officers in writing of the consecutive absences. - 7.8.1.1 Excused absence requests must be conveyed to the Executive Committee (or delegated Board Officer) for approval prior to the missed meeting. - 7.8.1.2 Consensus of the Executive Committee will determine the approval of each excused absence request. - 7.8.2 If, after being notified, the Officer or Director misses the next regular Board Meeting, the Chair should bring the situation to the Executive Committee's attention for discussion and resolution. - 7.8.3 A cumulative attendance record less than or equal to 50% without prior approvals will be cause for removal. - 7.8.4 Attendance rosters will be maintained on a rolling fiscal year calendar. - 7.9 The Chair has the authority to call or postpone ad-hoc, special, and closed Board Meetings in accordance with Article VIII Section 8.2.4 within the Bylaws.
-In the event that a special meeting is called, notice of the purpose will be provided along with the notice of the time, date, and location as discussed in Section 8.2.4 herein.
+- 7.8.1.1 Excused absence requests must be conveyed to the Executive Committee (or delegated Board Officer) for approval prior to the missed meeting. - 7.8.1.2 Consensus of the Executive Committee will determine the approval of each excused absence request. - 7.8.2 If, after being notified, the Officer or Director misses the next regular Board Meeting, the Chair should bring the situation to the Executive Committee's attention for discussion and resolution. - 7.8.3 A cumulative attendance record greater than or equal to 50% of unexcused absences will be cause for removal. - 7.8.4 Attendance rosters will be maintained on a rolling two-year or individual fiscal year basis as appropriate to Officers/Directors' terms of office. - 7.9 The Chair has the authority to call or postpone ad-hoc, special, and closed Board Meetings in accordance with the Closing a Meeting SOP.
+If a special meeting is called, a notice of the purpose will be provided along with the notice of the time, date, and location as discussed in Section 8.2.3 herein.